The highest paying sports events in the world

 7. Horse Racing - The Dubai World Cup Night

-The Dubai World Cup Night is officially the richest event in thoroughbred racing, with about $27.25 million paid out in prize money during a single day.
+The Dubai World Cup Night is officially the richest single day event in thoroughbred racing, with about $27.25 million paid out in prize money during a single day.
 Six Grade 1 races and a number of Group 2 races are run during the course of the event, which culminates in the $10 million Dubai World Cup.
-A close second to the Dubai World Cup Night is the Breeders' Cup, with a $24.5 million prize pool.

 8. NFL - The Super Bowl

 Although the Super Bowl is by far the highest profile sports event in the United States, it's not the best paid sports event in the country.
-The winning team in the Super Bowl is paid $11 million in prize money.
+The winning team in the Super Bowl is paid around $9-10 million in prize money, which is paid out as bonuses to each player on the roster.
 Due to the large size of the competing squads, players tend to earn surprisingly modest bonuses if they win the championship.

 9. Rugby - Rugby World Cup